 With all that background info out of the way, we can finally get to the main show: which tufting guns to buy and where to buy them!

-You’ll find a lot of junk models (especially on Amazon), but I’ve selected four of the best tufting guns that are reliable and easy to use for both beginners and experts alike.
+You’ll find a lot of junk models (especially on Amazon, avoid those), but I’ve selected five of the best tufting guns that are reliable and easy to use for both beginners and experts alike.

-Note that all of the shops linked below sell both the tufting gun separately or a full kit with other tufting supplies.
-Tuft the World also sells an excellent starter kit, and you can save 15% with the code TINY at checkout!
+Note that all of the shops linked below maintain a constant stock of tufting guns that should arrive at your doorstep in just over a week.
+If you want something all inclusive (and live in the US), Tuft the World also sells an excellent starter kit, and you can save 15% with the code TINY at checkout!

 1. AK-I Cut Pile Tufting Gun